Snoop Dogg Posts Powerful Message Following The Heartbreaking Death Of His Newborn Grandson

 “I was seeing so many schools being shot up, innocent kids killed by violence, and I was thinking about my grandmother, who never got a chance to hear my music because it was never clean enough.
 I wanted to make a record my mother, while she’s still here, could be proud of.”

-Snoop Dogg has not released an official statement on the death of his beloved grandson Kai, but he is clearly leaning on his faith during this difficult time.
+Snoop Dogg has not released an official statement regarding the death of his beloved grandson Kai, but he is clearly leaning on his faith during this difficult time.